As a black former professional footballer, Paul Mortimer is all too familiar with discrimination on a football field.

 "As a black guy, I had experienced a lot of discrimination, mostly racism, but I had also, throughout my career, witnessed a lot of other aspects of discrimination - sexism, homophobia, Islamophobia, visibility discrimination.
-All of these things I experienced," the former Charlton and Aston Villa player said.
+All of these things I experienced," the former Charlton and Aston Villa player told Al Jazeera.

 In the heat of high-pressure games, hooliganism by fans and derogatory remarks hurled at the opposing players are far too common in international football.